-- Scent: A warm, rich aroma including essences of Amber, Cypress, and Tangerine.
+- Scent: A warm, rich aroma from pure essential oils including: Amber, Cypress, and Tangerine.

 - Use: As reminder that we are accepted by Him, not rejected and abandoned, but cherished and adored; and also as a reminder that we should treat each other as the loving, supportive, accepting family He’s called us to be.